Police say actor Smollett staged Chicago attack to advance career

 Near the end of the 48 hours in which police are allowed to detain potential suspects without charging them, the brothers “decided to confess to the entirety of what the plot was,” Johnson said.
 They became cooperating witnesses and were released two days later without charges.

 Since the alleged attack, Smollett had received support on social media, including from several celebrities and Democratic presidential candidates.
-But others were skeptical of the incident, which Smollett said occurred around 2 a.m. on a Chicago street during one of the city’s coldest weeks in recent history.
+Others were skeptical of the incident, which Smollett said occurred around 2 a.m. on a Chicago street during one of the city’s coldest weeks in recent history.

 In an interview with “Good Morning America” last week, Smollett said he was angry that some people questioned his story, and he suggested the disbelief might come from racial bias.

-Johnson called for Smollett to apologize to the city.
+Johnson called for Smollett to apologize to the city and said he was worried that real victims might now be reluctant to come forward.

+“My concern is that hate crimes will now be publicly met with a level of skepticism,” Johnson told reporters, adding that the city had bigger problems.

-“How can an individual who has been embraced by the city of Chicago turn around and slap everyone in this city in the face by making these false claims?” the police superintendent said.
+“I just wish that the families of gun violence in this city got this much attention,” the police chief said.

-Reporting by Karen Pierog in Chicago and Gina Cherelus in New York; Additional reporting by Brendan O'Brien in Milwaukee, Wis.; and by Gabriella Borter and Peter Szekely in New York; Editing by Chizu Nomiyama and Matthew Lewis
+Reporting by Karen Pierog in Chicago and Gina Cherelus in New York; Additional reporting by Brendan O'Brien in Milwaukee, Wis.; and by Gabriella Borter and Peter Szekely in New York; Editing by Daniel Wallis and Matthew Lewis